 Not too long ago, I was talking to Lady J about the Justice League movie.
 If you don’t know my opinion on it (Where’ve you been?)
 I was disappointed in it.
-Lady J on the Read more…
+Lady J on the other hand liked it.
+I was disappointed.
+To be fair, there were some things that Read more…

 Greetings Heroes and Villains.